JYOTHY-DAS/Data-Analysis-Class-Notes/Day3.md

 ## Correlation vs. Causation: A Key Distinction
 ### Correlation and causation are two concepts often confused, yet they have distinct meanings.

-### **Correlation**
-### Definition: Correlation refers to a statistical measure that indicates a relationship between two variables.
+- ### **Correlation** : Correlation refers to a statistical measure that indicates a relationship between two variables.
 It quantifies the strength and direction of this relationship.
-### Key point: Correlation does NOT imply causation.
+  - #### Key point: Correlation does NOT imply causation.
-#### Example: Ice cream sales and drowning deaths are often positively correlated.
+  - ##### Example: Ice cream sales and drowning deaths are often positively correlated.
 However, eating ice cream doesn't cause drowning.
 A third variable, like warmer weather, influences both.

-### **Causation**
-### Definition: Causation implies a cause-and-effect relationship between two variables.
+- ### **Causation** : Causation implies a cause-and-effect relationship between two variables.
 One variable directly influences the other.
-### Key point: Causation requires a deeper understanding of the underlying mechanisms and often involves controlled experiments.
+  - #### Key point: Causation requires a deeper understanding of the underlying mechanisms and often involves controlled experiments.
-### Example: Smoking causes lung cancer.
+  - #### Example: Smoking causes lung cancer.
 This is a causal relationship, supported by extensive scientific research.

 ### Why is it important to distinguish between correlation and causation?